|As of April 2018

-those new factory replacement stickers were falling apart in a year or same as the originals.
-Those stickers then began everywhere for about $3 and Volvo dealers have reportedly been giving them away in order to reduce customer complaints.

-Then the same thing happened with the blue "VOLVO" emblem on steering wheels on all 2008 to models.
+those new factory replacement stickers were falling apart in a year or same as the originals did.
+Those stickers then began everywhere for about $3 and Volvo dealers have reportedly been giving them away in order to reduce the huge numbers of Volvo owner Then the same thing happened with the blue "VOLVO" emblem on steering wheels on all 2008 to models.
 After again receiving numerous requests, I